zonxa/seal/docs/SealCLI.md

 ## 7. Encrypt and fetch keys using service providers

-Encrypt a secret bound to a hex-encoded ID and a Seal policy package ID.
-Specify the key server object IDs and the network.
-The CLI fetches key-server public keys from a public Full node.
+**Encrypt**

-**Encrypt:**
+Encrypt the secret’s UTF-8 bytes bound to a hex-encoded ID and a Seal policy package ID.
+Provide the key-server object IDs and the network.
+The CLI retrieves key-server's public keys from a public full node and returns a hex-encoded, BCS-serialized encrypted object.

 ```shell
 $ cargo run --bin seal-cli encrypt --secret 045a27812dbe456392913223221306 \